Kamran-Afzali/Kamran-Afzali.github.io/_posts/mst.md

      - Call the `GenerateSyntheticData` function with the obtained noisy marginals to generate synthetic data.
      - Return the synthetic data.

-The core idea is to add noise to the true marginal values to achieve privacy, and then use these noisy marginals to construct a probabilistic graphical model.
-Finally, synthetic data is generated from this model, ensuring that the privacy of the original data is preserved while maintaining statistical properties specified by the marginals.
+The Maximum Spanning Tree algorithm is specifically utilized in the `constructPGMwithMST` function to determine the graphical structure of the Probabilistic Graphical Model (PGM) based on the noisy marginals.
+This structure is then used to generate synthetic data while preserving statistical properties specified by the marginals.

 ## Clover implementation